arduino-libraries/Arduino_EMBRYO_2/docs/api.md

 ### `end()`

-Disables the two-axis and sets them as not ready.
+Disables both axis and sets them as not ready.
 This function is associated with the Emergency Stop Button ISR.

 #### Syntax